puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 ### server_list

-The list of Puppet master servers to which the Puppet agent should connect, in the order that they will be tried.
-Values must be comma-separated.
-Default is an empty string.
+The list of puppet master servers to which the puppet agent should connect, in the order that they will be tried.

 - *Default*: []